-Modern C++ Engineering Practice — Building a File Copier from Scratch (Part 2): Core Implementation and Practical Testing
+Modern C++ Engineering Practices — Building a File Copier from Scratch (Part 2): Core Implementation and Practical Testing

 Picking Up Where We Left Off

-In the previous article, we set up the framework, opened the files, and prepared the buffer.
+In the previous post, we set up the framework, opened the files, and prepared the buffers.
 All that remains is the most critical read-write loop.
-In this article, we will finish implementing the core logic and write a test program to try it out.
-Honestly, writing code without testing it is like cooking without tasting — it just doesn't feel right.
+In this post, we will finish implementing the remaining core logic and write a test program to run it.
+Honestly, writing code without testing feels like cooking without tasting the food—it just doesn't feel right.

-The core of file copying is a loop: read a chunk, write a chunk, until everything is read.
-It sounds simple, but there are quite a few details.
-Let's look at the overall structure first:
+The core of file copying is just a loop: read a chunk, write a chunk, and repeat until finished.
+It sounds simple, but there are many details to consider.
+Let's first look at the overall structure:

 while (in) {